 His achievements in the field of topographic anatomy and surgical surgery, Nikolai Ivanovich fortified in the Caucasus, and also used methods of anesthesia - anesthetized with ether.

-The Crimean war strengthened not only the field skills, but also became the place of first use of gypsum, which ultimately led to a reduction in amputation.
-Military surgery consisted in the rapid assessment of the soldier's condition and the decision to hospitalize in the rear in an uncritical state or urgent operation at the front.
+The Crimean war strengthened not only military field skills, but also became the place of first use of gypsum, which ultimately led to a reduction in amputation.
+Military surgery consisted in the rapid assessment of the soldier's condition and the decision to hospitalize in the rear for an uncritical state or urgent operation at the front.

-At the age of 67, Nikolai Ivanovich was entrusted with organizing a medical service in the Russian-Turkish war.
+At the age of 67, Nikolai Ivanovich was entrusted with organizing medical service in the Russo-Turkish war.

-In 1881, Nikolai Vasilyevich Sklifosovsky discovered Nikolai Ivanovich's cancer of the upper jaw and in 1881 Nikolai Ivanovich Pirogov died.
+In 1881 Nikolai Vasilyevich Sklifosovsky discovered Nikolai Ivanovich's cancer of the upper jaw and in 1881 Nikolai Ivanovich Pirogov passed away.

 His name is the Russian Medical University.